Princemashumu/To-Do-List-App/README.md

 ## **To Do List App**

-### A simple and efficient ToDo application built with React, SQLite and Express.js, allowing users to manage their tasks effectively.
+### A simple and efficient ToDo application built with React, SQLite, Json Server and Express.js, allowing users to manage their tasks effectively.

 **Features**